 Our research provides evidence for policy and clinical practice to improve child health outcomes in resource-poor settings in the Asia-Pacific setting.
-We partner with governments, local institutions and WHO in the Asia-Pacific region to answer questions needed for policy decision making.
-Our research started with evaluating reduced dose pneumococcal conjugate vaccine (PCV) schedules and we are now evaluating the impact of PCV and rotavirus vaccines, and a single dose HPV vaccine schedule in various Asia-Pacific countries; and developing approaches to describe and monitor equity and quality of care.
+We partner with governments, local institutions and the World Health Organization (WHO) in the Asia-Pacific region to answer questions needed for policy decision making.
+Our research started with evaluating reduced dose pneumococcal conjugate vaccine (PCV) schedules and we are now evaluating the impact of PCV and rotavirus vaccines, and a single dose human papillomavirus (HPV) vaccine schedule in various Asia-Pacific countries; and developing approaches to describe and monitor equity and quality of care.

 COVID-19 Weekly Vaccine Update

-Weekly COVID-19 vaccine updates summarised by researchers at the Melbourne Children's Campus, in affiliation with the World Health Organization.
-This work is being led by Prof Fiona Russell, Prof Kim Mulholland, Dr John Hart, A/Prof Nigel Crawford, Prof Julie Bines and A/Prof Margie Danchin.
+Weekly COVID-19 vaccine updates summarised by researchers at the Melbourne Children's Campus.
+This work is being led by Dr John Hart, Prof Fiona Russell, Prof Kim Mulholland, A/Prof Nigel Crawford, Prof Julie Bines and A/Prof Margie Danchin.

 COVID-19 in Victorian schools report